 You may come up with real-life scenarios for the child to put these qualities into practice.
 Then, while they are at it, you can guide and help them correct their actions.

-For example, demonstrate kindness by making it a family tradition to visit the closest nursing home or shelter for the homeless.
+For example, use kindness activities for kids, such as visiting the closest nursing home or shelter for the homeless, and make it a family tradition.
 You may celebrate birthdays or anniversaries or donate something for such people.
 The child can experience firsthand how a small gesture of selflessness or a kind word can bring joy and contentment to everyone.
 Tell them about how showing kindness and mercy to all lets us respect every creation of God.

 8. Correct them